lajello/tendimensions/README.md

 - <b>Fun</b>: Experiencing leisure, laughter, and joy
 - <b>Conflict</b>: Contrast or diverging views

 These dimensions are commonly expressed in language.
-For example "we all congratulate her on her wonderful accomplishment during this last year" is an expression of status giving, and "if you need any help, you know, back up, call me" is an expression of support.
+For example "we all congratulate her on her wonderful accomplishment during this last year" is an expression of status giving, and "if you need any help call me" is an expression of support.
 After annotating conversational text with these ten labels through crowdsourcing, we trained an LSTM tool to detect the presence of these types of interactions from conversations (or any piece of text, really).

 <h3>References</h3>